BioInforCore-BCI/FinPipelines/README.md

 The rest should be handled by the modules on apocrita unless something breaks.
 If you're not sure try loading the modules before running your scripts or something, I don't know I'm not your mother ...

+Make sure you've checked the files with fastqc etc and trimmed if needed.

+***

+## BWA_Align_Array_Job_Build.sh

+This script will automatically generate job scripts to be run on apocrita that will take fastq files, align them with bwa-aln, mark duplicates using picard tools and then realign around indels using GATK.

-The scripts will expect that the fastq files are stored in a directory called FASTQ_Raw.
-Inside of this directory should be a directory for each sample containing the samples.
+The script will expect that the fastq files are stored in a directory called FASTQ_Raw.
+Inside of this directory should be a directory for each sample containing the sample_R[1,2].fastq.gz files.

 i.e.